NoxOrg/Nox.Docs/src/pages/en/nox-lib-about.md

 layout: ../../layouts/MainLayout.astro
 ---
 ***
-[Nox.Lib](https://github.com/NoxOrg/Nox) is a .NET microservice framework that allows developers to rapidly build, maintain and deploy enterprise–grade, production–ready microservices.
+[Nox.Lib](https://github.com/NoxOrg/Nox) is a .NET microservice framework that allows developers to rapidly build, maintain and deploy enterprise-grade, production-ready microservices.

 It removes all the ceremony, repetition and technical details associated with building and maintaining applications without constraining developer creativity or control in any way.